Nicovz21/TeamA5/docs/GameEngine/GameEngineSubSections/loading-audio-files.md

 ### Changing Audio directory

 This is basically the same as it is for images in the previous section, so just use that as a reference.

+### Adding songs to the folder

+An important thing to note when adding sounds/songs: the .wav file must have a 16-bit PCM when you export it from wherever you do, or else the sound/music will not play and the game will get angry at you.
+If you're making the music/sound in a DAW (Digital Audio Workstation) there's usually an option you can select when exporting to make is 16-bit PCM instead of 24-bit (which was the default for Reaper, which is what was used for the songs).
+If it's taken from online somewhere and it doesn't work there's probably a converter somewhere you can look up.